mahotilo/LinkChecker/README.md

 ## Version history
 1.2
-- extend whitelist for click to call links
+- extend whitelist for "click to call" links
+- show checked link in page on click

 1.1
 - fix results storage error